Meet Your Trainers

 Since 2017, I’ve worked professionally with hundreds of dogs and their families, specializing in behavior modification for anxious, reactive, and fearful dogs.
 My goal is to bridge the gap between owners and their dogs, creating lasting partnerships built on trust and understanding.

 I am certified in Pet Tech CPR & First Aid, a registered AKC Canine Good Citizen Evaluator, and a member of the International Association of Canine Professionals.
-I also volunteer with Go Team Therapy Dogs and continue to support local shelters and rescues through training workshops and hands-on instruction.
+I have a B.S. in Wildlife & Fisheries Sciences from Texas A&M University, and also volunteer with Go Team Therapy Dogs.

 When I’m not working with clients, I spend time with my five dogs and cat, enjoy long walks, and compete in dog sports like obedience, hunt tests, agility, and dock diving.
+In my free time I also continue to support local shelters and rescues through training workshops and hands-on instruction.

 ZELINA ("ZEE")